 B.A. in Speech Communication

 "This program far exceeded my expectations.
 The professors come from various areas of speech-language pathology (SLP), including hospitals, schools, private practice and research, which definitely helped me gain perspective on the varied types of work that an SLP does.
 The content of the program has a heavy focus on preparation for graduate school, as well as the career as a whole.
 Furthermore, the faculty are all brilliant and approachable, consistently staying after class to ensure comprehension of content was attained by any student willing to put in the work.
-I feel completely prepared for graduate school and know that my time spent at St. Joseph’s College will forever be an important part of making me into the best SLP I can be."
+I feel completely prepared for graduate school and know that my time spent at St. Joseph’s University will forever be an important part of making me into the best SLP I can be."

-The SJC Long Island Communication Studies Experience
+The Long Island Communication Studies Experience

 Pair it with a Minor: Looking to expand your area of study?
 A speech major pairs well with such minors as psychology, business administration, marketing, biology, sociology, English and political science.